 Spied for George Washington, ran a British loyalist newspaper.

 He was British born, but he was more of a US patriot than anyone else.
 He was James Rivington.
 In 1773, he started an impartial newspaper, The New York Gazetteer.
-Nonetheless, within a year, he turned into a ‘loyalist.’
+Within a year, he turned into a ‘loyalist.’
 By 1775, he managed to become the most hated media person among the patriots.
-In fact, the situation became so critical that on May 1775, Sons of Liberty mobbed Rivington’s home and press, making him flee to England.
+In fact, the situation became so critical that on May 1775, members of the Sons of Liberty mobbed Rivington’s home and press, making him flee to England.

 By 1777, Britain had fully occupied the city so he returned.
 This time he was officially the King’s Printer for New York.
-This made him the last person to be suspected of anything against the crown, yet, he was exactly that.
+This made him the last person to be suspected of doing anything against the crown; yet, that was his precise plan.

 He was a member of Culper’s Spy Ring.
 The initiator of that ring, Samuel Culper, Jr. (real name Robert Townsend) was Rivington’s silent partner in his coffeehouse, which was the last place to be suspected for anti-government activities.
 Under Rivington and Culper, the spy ring delivered critical information to General George Washington.
 Finally, in 1783 when New York was evacuated, Rivington remained in the city.

 After 1783, he tried to continue with his publishing business, but he had played his double-agent role too well.
 People did not believe that he was on their side all along.
-The hatred from public led to decline of readers, and eventually ceasing of the business.
+The hatred from the public led to a decline of readers, and eventually the business ceased.
 The rest of his life was spent in deep poverty.